rossiniluca/Mnemet/_pages/groups.md

 * [Andrea Bastianin](https://sites.google.com/view/andrea-bastianin) is an Associate professor of Economic Policy at the University of Milan and Senior Researcher at Fondazione Eni Enrico Mattei.
 His research interests are Time Series Econometrics, Environmental and Energy Economics, Forecasting techniques and Critical raw materials.
 He has published in peer-reviewed journals such as Energy Economics; Macroeconomic Dynamics; Energy Policy and Economic Modelling.

-* [Giancarlo Manzi]() is an Associate professor of Statistics at University of Milan.
+* [Giancarlo Manzi](https://www.unimi.it/it/ugov/person/giancarlo-manzi) is an Associate professor of Statistics at the University of Milan.
+He has published in different journals such as Regional Studies, PLOS ONE, Quality & Quantity, Journal of the Royal Statistical Society: Series A.

 ## Free University of Bozen-Bolzano: